-Change the brake fluid of the front and rear brake according to the service schedule.
+Make sure that brake fluid for the front and rear brake is changed in accordance with the service schedule.
 (Your authorized KTM workshop will be glad to help.)

-- Move the brake fluid reservoir mounted on the handlebar to a horizontal position. - Check the brake fluid level in brake fluid reservoir 1. - " If the brake fluid has dropped below MIN marking (A): - Add front brake fluid. 🔧 (🕮 p.
-129)
+- Move the brake fluid reservoir mounted on the handlebar to a horizontal position. - Check the brake fluid level in brake fluid reservoir 1. - " If the brake fluid has dropped below MIN marking (A): - Add front brake fluid. 🔌 (🕮 p.
+131)

-14.4 Adding front brake fluid 🔧
+14.4 Adding front brake fluid 🔌